 The first main issue is their contract.
 Once you sign your book to them, Webnovel technically owns your work.
 They will distribute and sell your work at their discretion.

-Aside from that, there are many people saying that their contracts are exploitative and their payment meager as compared to their counterparts (Amazon Kindle, Kindle Unlimited, Kindle Vella, Indie-Publishing, Patreon Model).
+Aside from that, there are many people saying that their contracts are exploitative and their payments are meager compared to their counterparts (Amazon Kindle, Kindle Unlimited, Kindle Vella, Indie-Publishing, Patreon Model).
 It is also the reason people call them and their contract a scam.

 2. Hardcore Content Piracy

 I’ve tried and posted a few of my novels over there before, but it soon got pirated by a random pirate-aggregator site.
-A few months later and two or three more pirating websites began pirating my work.
+A few months later, two or three more pirating websites began pirating my work.
 This event discouraged me from publishing my works in Webnovel.